 Water will be required for various uses including human consumption during the planned exploration activities and to support any of the exploration activities such as diamond drilling.
-The water will most likely be sourced from an existing water source on site, after permission has been obtained from the custodian of the land (Kunene Regional Council through the relevant traditional authority), of which they will be compensated for water usage.
-Limited water will be needed for the first stage of exploration (e.g., soil sampling), $1m^3/day$ water will be required for geophysical surveys in the second stage of exploration and approximately a volume of 30 m3 / day of water may be required for diamond drilling in the third stage of exploration.
+The water will most likely be sourced from an existing water source on site, after permission has been obtained from the custodian of the land (Kunene Regional Council through the #Aodaman traditional authority), of which they will be compensated for water usage.
+The potential yield for boreholes in the project area is calculated at 1-5m3/hour (Mendelsohn et al, 2002) which theoretically could sustain the exploration water requirement.
+Limited water will be needed for the first stage of exploration (e.g., soil sampling), 1m3/day water will be required for geophysical surveys in the second stage of exploration and approximately a volume of 30m3 / day of water may be required for diamond drilling in the third stage of exploration.

-4.3.5 WASTE MANAGEMENT
+4.3.5 Waste management

 Waste produced on site will include sewerage and solid waste such as packaging material.
 Wastewater (e.g., water with drill additives) used during drilling is recycled, contained in a lined sump and allowed to evaporate after use.
-The drill-sludge will be disposed of at the Outjo municipal waste disposal site.
+The drill-sludge will be disposed of at the Opuwo municipal waste disposal site.
 In case of the provision of mobile toilets to be used on site, sewerage generated shall be managed by the toilet contractor.
 Wastewater that is discharged into the environment must comply with wastewater discharge specifications.